sidneyshafer/react-starter-template/readme.md

 * Renders the `App` component inside the `root` element in the DOM.
 * The `<App />` syntax is JSX, representing a React component.

-The `index.js` component, in summary:
+The summary, the `index.js` component:
 1. Sets up the environment.
 2. Renders the top-level `App` component into the `root` DOM element.